earlsioson/sandbox-nx/docs/niv-architecture.md

     if (consentGiven) {
       this.transitionStatus(
-        EnrollmentStatusType.PENDING,
+        OnboardingStatusType.PENDING,
-        "Patient consented to NIV program",
+        'Patient consented to NIV program',
         this.assignedSpecialist.userId
       );
     } else {
-      this.scheduleForReReview(refusalReason || "Patient refused consent");
+      this.scheduleForReReview(refusalReason || 'Patient refused consent');
     }
   }

   public activateProgram(): void {
     if (!this.canActivate()) {
-      throw new InvalidActivationStateError(this.enrollmentId);
+      throw new InvalidActivationStateError(this.onboardingId);
     }

     this.transitionStatus(
-      EnrollmentStatusType.ACTIVE,
+      OnboardingStatusType.ACTIVE,
-      "NIV program activated for patient",
+      'NIV program activated for patient',
       this.assignedSpecialist.userId
     );